 Aliquot (0.1ml) of soil sample was transferred into sterile Winigradsky agar plates in duplicates.
-Uniformly spread with sterile glass spreader and incubated in inverted position at 30C for 72hours (3 days).
+Uniformly spread with sterile glass spreader and incubated in inverted position at 30ºC for 72hours.
 Creamy, mucoid, flat colonies were suggestive of Nitrosomonas sp.
 Gram staining of the colonies revealed Gram-negative short-rods indicative of Nitrosomonas sp.
 The colonies were aseptically subcultured into fresh Winogradsky's agar plates.
 Grayish, mucoid flat colonies were suggestive of Nitrobacter sp.

-Gram staining of the colonies revealed pear-shaped pars indicative of Nitrobacter sp (Colwell and Zambruski, 1972) Suspected Nitrosomonas sp and Nitrobacter sp were used to inoculate Wingrably broth containing Ammonium sulphate and Sodium nitrite respectively and incubated at 2 days After 48 hours (2 days) of incubation, 1ml each of Sulfonic acid and dimethyle-napthalamine and a little zinc dust were added to the respective medium.
+Gram staining of the colonies revealed pear-shaped pars indicative of Nitrobacter sp (Colwell and Zambruski, 1972).
+Suspected Nitrosomonas sp and Nitrobacter sp were used to inoculate Wingrably broth containing Ammonium sulphate and Sodium nitrite respectively and incubated at 2 days.
+After 48 hours of incubation, 1ml each of Sulfonic acid and dimethyle-napthalamine and a little zinc dust were added to the respective medium.

 Assessment of Toxicity of Vecset-Glyphosate and Dragon-Paraquat

 The acute bioassay toxicity was carried out for 24 hours duration according to the guildlines provided by APHA 1998 (Nrior et al., 2018).
-The test was carried out in separate settle plastic containers containing the different toxicum (Vecset-glyphosate and Dragon-paraquat) and 200g of soil.
-In each of the experimental set up the 6 toxicant concentration (3.25% 6.5% 12.3% 25% 50% and 75%) and a control (0%) were added to each container respectively, after which 2ml of test organism (Nitrosomonas sp or Nitrobacter sp.) was transferred from the broth culture into the different containers and stirred for 2 minutes to mix properly.
+The test was carried out in separate settle plastic containers containing the different herbicides (Vecset-glyphosate and Dragon-paraquat) and 200g of soil.
+In each of the experimental set up the 6 herbicide concentration (3.25% 6.5% 12.3% 25% 50% and 75%) and a control (0%) were added to each container respectively, after which 2ml of test organism (Nitrosomonas sp or Nitrobacter sp.) was transferred from the broth culture into the different containers and stirred for 2 minutes to mix properly.
 Aliquot from each plate were then inoculated in freshly prepared Winogradsky agar medium using spread plate technique.
-Incubated at temperature 30C and for 72 hours, these processes was repeated after 4 hours, 8 hours, 12 hours and 24 hours for the different concentrations (set-ups) and colony forming unit per gram (CFU/g) is then calculated for each set-up.
+Incubated at 30C and for 72 hours, these processes was repeated after 4 hours, 8 hours, 12 hours and 24 hours for the different concentrations (set-ups) and colony forming unit per gram (CFU/g) was calculated for each set-up.

 RESULTS AND DISCUSSION